-Dress warm, embrace the cold and get outside: Lori Anne Heckbert suggests five reasons why you should visit the Canadian capital in the winter months
+Dress warm, embrace the cold and get outside: Lori Anne Heckbert suggests five reasons why you should visit the Canadian capital in winter

-Join the winter-loving crowds skating the frozen length of the Rideau Canal from near Parliament Hill all the way down to Dow's Lake.
-This way provides an alternative commute for many Ottawans in the winter.
+Skate all 7.8km of the Rideau Canal, from near Parliament Hill all the way down to Dow's Lake.
+This way provides an alternative commute for many Ottawans in winter.
 Rent skates or a sleigh from a kiosk along the route.

 With luck, a couple may glide on by, turning the frozen waterway into a picturesque sight right before your eyes.
-This 7.8km-long open air glide is to ice skating what the long, beautiful ski runs at Lake Louise are to downhill skiing – enormously satisfying, active relaxation.
+This open air glide is to ice skating what the long, beautiful ski runs at Lake Louise are to downhill skiing – enormously satisfying.
 You won’t realise you’re tired until you stop for a break.
 Speaking of which...

-There are few rewards more pleasing on a cold winter’s day, especially after exertion.
-Skate up for a cup with a beavertail along the canal, or stop in one of Ottawa’s fine pubs or hotels.
-Try the Fairmont Chateau Laurier, or any pub with a roaring fireplace and selection of hot drinks, with or without spirits to suit your taste.
+There are few rewards more pleasing than a cup of cocoa on a winter’s day, especially after exertion.
+Grab a cup along the canal or stop in one of Ottawa’s fine pubs or hotels.
+Try the Fairmont Chateau Laurier, or any pub with a roaring fireplace such as The Keg.

-What’s a beavertail?
-It’s a delectable deep-fried doughy local treat shaped like its namesake, then topped with chocolate, cinnamon, lemon and sugar, or more savoury treats.
+Your cuppa will go perfectly with a Beavertail, a deep-fried local treat shaped like its namesake, then topped with chocolate, cinnamon, lemon and sugar, or more savoury treats.
 You’ll find them at shacks along the canal route and at some Winterlude locations.

-Go for a cross-country ski on city trails or on some of the 150+ km of trails in the surrounding Greenbelt area.
-Or give snowshoeing a try at Gatineau Park across the Ottawa River, where you’ll find free trails reserved specially for this fun activity.
+Go cross-country skiing on city trails or on some of the 150+ km of trails in the surrounding Greenbelt area.
+Alternatively, give snowshoeing a try at Gatineau Park across the Ottawa River, where you’ll find free trails reserved specially for this fun activity.

-Expect to pay $15-35/day if you need cross country ski rentals, check out XCOttawa.ca for more information on area rental shops, or $6-$12/day for kids-adult show-shoes.
-See Ottawapaddleshack.ca for rental info.
+Expect to pay $15-35/day if you need cross-country ski rentals or $6-$12/day for kids-adult snowshoes.
+Check out XCOttawa.ca for more information on cross-country ski rental shops or Ottawapaddleshack.ca for snowshoe rental shops.

-Warm up indoors with a visit to fantastic Ottawa area museums and galleries: check out the cultural history of snow at the Canadian Museum of History (formerly known as the Canadian Museum of Civilization) on the Hull side (exhibiting now through September 2014).
-To learn about Canada’s history in space, go see the Canadarm on permanent display, or explore the Living In Space exhibit, at the Canada Aviation and Space Museum.
-Browse the extensive Canadian art collection and special exhibits at the National Gallery of Canada.
+Warm up indoors with a visit to Ottawa's museums and galleries: check out the cultural history of snow at The Canadian Museum of History (formerly known as the Canadian Museum of Civilisation) on the Hull side of the city.